TraianVidrascu/DGAT/README.md

 ```bash
 pyton train_decoder.py --output_encoder 400 --model DKBAT --eval 100 --debug 0 --margin 1 --batch -1 --dataset KINSHIP
 ```
+All the metrics are printed on the console and saved online on the [weights and biases website](https://www.wandb.com/).
 # License
 [Apache-2.0](https://choosealicense.com/licenses/apache-2.0/)